Wilcahuaín

 Wilcahuaín, Willcahuaín, or Huilcahuaín is an archaeological site in Peru.
-It is located near the village of Paria, 7 km northwest of the city of Huaraz, Ancash; at an elevation of 3400 m.
+It is located near the village of Paria, 6 km northeast of the city of Huaraz, Ancash; at an elevation of 3400 m.

 Wilcahuaín is regarded as one of the most important archaeological sites of the Wari culture.
 It was possibly built ca. 1100 AD.

+The site can be reached by 15-passenger van from the city.
+Fare is 2.50 Soles.
+The last half of the route is on very rough road.